-At the end of any evaluation period, when students falls below the required academic progress standards (CGPA and/or ROP) for their program, students shall receive a written warning and be placed on probation.
+At the end of any evaluation period, when students fall below the required academic progress standards (CGPA and/or ROP) for their program, students shall receive written notification, must complete an appeal and, if approved, will be placed on Academic and Financial Aid (FA) probation.
+While on FA probation, students must adhere to an Academic Progress Plan.
 Probation will begin at the start of the next evaluation period.
 When both the CGPA and ROP are above the probation ranges, students are removed from probation.

 During the period of probation, students are considered to be making Satisfactory Academic Progress both for academic and financial aid eligibility.
 Students on probation must participate in academic advising as a condition of their probation.
-Academic advising shall be documented on an Academic Advising Plan and shall be kept in the students' academic file.
+Academic advising shall be documented on an Academic Progress Plan and shall be kept in the students' academic file.